 - At the end of the test, click the Submit button and wait to receive the confirmation message that the test was submitted successfully.
 The report includes: first name, last name, name of the assessment, course name, username, course ID, and date/time of submission.
 Some instructors may ask students to print or email a screenshot of the report as verification.

-- If, after submitting your test, you see a lock symbol when checking your grade, this indicates that the test was not submitted correctly.
+- If you see a lock symbol when checking your grade for a test, this indicates that the test was not submitted correctly.
 Inform your instructor and ask how to proceed.
 Your instructor is the only person who can clear your attempt or allow another attempt allowing you to retake a test.
-Note: When an instructor clears a student’s attempt, all previously submitted answers are erased.